 Best CFD software tutorials for beginners

 Learning Computational Fluid Dynamics can be a very difficult task.
 You can find a few resources covering some of the CFD theory basics in our Resources section, but we still think that an hands-on approach is the best way to quickly learn how to work in CFD.
 For this purpose we have collected below 4 best CFD software tutorials for beginners to help you in this journey.
-The following tutorials are based on the CFD software SimWorks, which is free and unrestricted.
+The following tutorials are based on the CFD software SimWorks, which has a free version and a commercial version.

 The initial tutorials will guide the user through the basics of using a CFD software and how to setup a complete CFD simulation

 4 Best CFD software tutorials for beginners using SimWorks

 4 Best CFD software tutorials for advanced users based on SimWorks

 For more advanced tutorials we are going to use features available in the commercial version of SimWorks.
 It is free for academic user, can be used for up to 14 days as a free trial and offers very flexible licensing options.

 The best CFD software tutorials for advanced users show how to set up multiple CFD simulations to fully characterise the aerodynamic response of a particular object like the full stall sweep of a glider plane.